rylincoln/developer.fulcrumapp.com/_data-events/reference/request.md

 ### CORS and Web Browser Support

-To work in the web browser, URLs fetched using REQUEST require HTTPS & CORS.
-This is not a limitation of Fulcrum - it’s just the way modern web browsers work.
+To work in the web browser, URLs fetched using REQUEST *require* HTTPS & [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+This is not a limitation of Fulcrum - it's just the way modern web browsers work.
 Since Fulcrum is hosted on a secure website, all requests made from the site must also be secure and respond with the proper headers required by the browser.
-If you encounter CORS errors when trying to use an API with the REQUEST function, we recommend contacting the API provider and asking them to add CORS support to their API.
-As a last resort, you can use a CORS proxy to proxy requests to URLs that don’t support it. https://crossorigin.me is a freely hosted CORS proxy.
+If you encounter CORS errors when trying to use an API with the REQUEST function, we recommend contacting the API provider and asking them to [add CORS support to their API](http://http://enable-cors.org).
+As a last resort, you can use a CORS proxy to proxy requests to URLs that don't support it. https://crossorigin.me is a freely hosted CORS proxy.
 Note that crossorigin.me is not a Fulcrum service.